sccn/sccn.github.io/others/EEGLAB_and_python.md

 both articles thus artificially inflating MNE numbers).

 Below is an analysis of papers referencing EEGLAB, FieldTrip, MNE, MNE-Python, and Brainstorm since 2004.
-Data was obtained Web of Science.
+Data was obtained from Web of Science.
 The citation per year correspond to the following 5 papers:

 -   **EEGLAB**: Delorme, A. and Makeig, S., 2004.
 EEGLAB: an open source